Custom Hooks

 If a Custom Hook throws an error during execution, the error message will be used as the validation error shown in the UI.
 This allows you to provide clear feedback to users about why their changes were rejected.

 When creating a Custom Hook, use the built-in test interface to tweak inputs and run the hook.
-The test output shows all errors, console messages, and the return value (if any).
+The test output shows all errors, warnings, console messages, and the return value (if any).

 Use console.log statements liberally while developing hooks to inspect variables and understand the flow of execution.